A Digital Approach to Discharge to Assess

 Maldaba works with public sector bodies and not-for-profit organisations to deliver innovative solutions to complex problems.
 Since 2002, they have applied their expertise in strategic design, research and product development to deliver award-winning solutions, which are both scalable and offer measurable benefits in terms of digital transformation.

-The main benefit of a digital D2A approach is that it would enable a fully effective Discharge to Assess operating model, with the following expected associated benefits (which will be measured where possible as part of the programme of the project):
+The main benefit of a digital D2A approach is that it would enable a fully effective Discharge to Assess operating model, with the following expected associated benefits (which was measured where possible as part of the programme of the project):

 - Reduce the risk of patients leaving hospital without care and support needs being in place